each side separate

 So, we have two separate situations.

-We have a domain number inside an open interval in the domain, so that there are two sides.
+In the two-sided situaiton, we have a domain number inside an open interval in the domain, so that there are two sides.
 Since, it is a domain number, we know there is a point on the graph of the function and the graph is on both sides.
 We can examine if there is a tangent line or not and if it has a slope or not.

-A different situation is a domain number that is the end of an interval in the domain.
+A different situation involves a domain number that is the end of an interval in the domain.
 The domain number only has one side in the domain.
 This automatically disqualifies the function from having a derivative value at this domain number.
-The domain number is a critical number.
+The domain number is automatically a critical number.
 However, this is still a nice situation, which we would like to describe.

 We would still like to describe one-sided situations.